Vanessa Bryant Slams LA County Sheriff Over LeBron James Challenge

 “I know people get tired of hearing me say it, but we are scared as Black people in America.
 Black men, Black women, Black kids, we are terrified,” James said after a recent Lakers win over the Portland Trail Blazers.

 Bryant expressed her opinions on Instagram, casting doubt on the likelihood of the sheriff following through with the challenge.
 Her posts included multiple screenshots of tweets, and she said that the sheriff shouldn’t be asking for help from professional athletes after he was unable to keep the helicopter crash Kobe Bryant was involved in private.
-The series of tweets can be seen here.

 “Not all deputies are bad apples.
 Prayers for the 2 deputies that were shot,” she posted to end her Instagram story alongside a screenshot of a quote from the sheriffs department explaining the recent shooting of the officers in Compton.